 May joined Fox Valley Technical College as an adult continuing education specialist in 1983.
-She served as the College’s executive vice president since 2005.
-From 1997 to 2005 May served as the vice president for Instructional Services, and from 1994 to 1997 the vice president for Marketing and Economic Development.
+She served as the College’s executive vice president from 2005 to 2008 and the chief academic officer from 1997-2008.
+From 1994 to 1997 she served as vice president for Marketing and Economic Development.
 She also served in the positions of dean and outreach operations manager between 1989 and 1993.
 Earlier in her career, she worked as a teacher and department chair for New Holstein High School, New Holstein, Wisconsin.

 May received both her bachelor’s degree in education and master’s degree in vocational education administration from the University of Wisconsin-Stout, Menomonie, Wisconsin.
 She earned her doctorate degree in vocational, technical, and occupational education from Nova Southeastern University, Ft.
 Lauderdale, Florida.